WangLuyao1026/WangLuyao1026.github.io/_pages/about.md

   <a href="/cn/" class="btn-pill inactive">中文版</a>
 </div>

 I am **Luyao Wang**, currently reading for an M.A. in **Journalism & Communication** (2025 Cohort) at [Nanjing University](https://www.nju.edu.cn/en/), specialising in **Computational Communication**.
-My research bridges data science and communication theory, with a particular focus on **user behavioural psychology** in digital platforms, the **social dynamics of information diffusion**, and the impact of **computational narrative** on public cognition and emotion.
+From a computational social science perspective, I study **user behavioural psychology** on digital platforms and the mechanisms of **information diffusion**, working to build reliable analytical paths between data evidence and content insight.
+Three years of frontline media experience grounds my research questions in reality, while academic training provides systematic methods to answer them.

 ### 🧩 Core Competencies

 <div class="competencies-box">
   <ul class="clean-list">
-    <li><strong style="color: #4D0099;">Professional Practice:</strong> Pursuing a B.A. in Broadcasting and Television under the Journalism and Communication category at the Faculty of Arts, I possess keen capabilities in topic planning and audiovisual expression, along with rich hands - on experience and frontline work exposure in news media.</li>
+    <li><strong style="color: #4D0099;">Content Growth & Omni-channel Operation:</strong> Produced and distributed 15,000+ pieces of content across WeChat, Weibo, Douyin and Toutiao.
+Through headline A/B testing and continuous optimisation of cover CTR and completion rates, I delivered a 200k+ top-read article and a 100k+ viral video, with a campaign series reaching 1.3M+ reads and one account gaining 10,000+ followers — forming a closed loop of data monitoring, feedback and content iteration.</li>
-    <li><strong style="color: #4D0099;">Data Capabilities:</strong> Skilled in using Python/R for Social Network Analysis (SNA), and network data analysis.
-My current research interest lies in the quantitative study and reflection on user psychology and behavior.</li>
+    <li><strong style="color: #4D0099;">Data-driven & Quantitative Analysis:</strong> Skilled in Python / R / Stata / SQL, covering the full pipeline from data scraping, cleaning and visualisation to business reporting.
+Built an evaluation indicator system for content distribution and adjusted strategies based on user profiling and traffic data, lifting CTR by 30% and average article reads by 25% against the trend.</li>
-    <li><strong style="color: #4D0099;">Theoretical Vision:</strong> Focusing on the deep interaction and tension among data, technology, media, and social structure in the intelligent media era, while maintaining critical thinking and observation from an interdisciplinary perspective.</li>
+    <li><strong style="color: #4D0099;">Full-cycle Project Coordination:</strong> Repeatedly managed the full project cycle from planning and resource scheduling to promotion and data review — coordinating across departments with Kuaishou's government affairs team, Tencent and multiple Class III hospitals; served as audio coordinator in the closing ceremony directing team of a national-level competition, ensuring zero-error delivery under high pressure.</li>
   </ul>
 </div>